alinajuly/RubyHW/HW14/shop/README.md

 ## To log in as admin

-* visit `http://localhost:3000/admin` and log in as admin:
+* Open in browser `http://localhost:3000/admin` and log in as admin:

 `User: admin@example.com`